shroominic/codeinterpreter-api/README.md

 ## Production

 In case you want to deploy to production you can use the CodeBox API for easy scaling.

-Please contact me if you want to use the CodeBox API in production.
+Please contact me if you interested in this, because it's still in early development.
-Its currently in early development and not everything is automated yet.

 ## Contributing